clemensv/azure-servicebus-messaging-samples/AtomicTransactions/readme.md

 ```

-The way you sent up such transfers is by creating a message sender that targets the destination queue "via" the
+The way you set up such transfers is by creating a message sender that targets the destination queue "via" the
 transfer queue.
 You will obviously also have a receiver that pulls messages from that same queue:

 ```C#